 13:9 Is not the whole land before you?
 Let’s part company.
 [Abram gave Lot the power to make the decision; shows Abram’s humility, generosity, and unselfish attitude] If you go to the left, I’ll go to the right; if you go to the right, I’ll go to the left.”

-13:10 Lot looked up and saw that the whole plain of the Jordan was well watered [essential for the survival of his flocks], like the garden of the LORD [reference to the garden of Eden (cf. Isa.
-51:3)], like the land of Egypt, toward Zoar [a small village (Gen. 19:22-23); a fertile area].
-(This was before the LORD destroyed Sodom and Gomorrah [indicates that God’s judgment changed the geography of the area].)
+13:10 Lot looked up and saw [evaluated his options and made a decision based on what he saw; no mention of prayer or seeking God’s direction] that the whole plain of the Jordan was well watered [water meant wealth; essential for the survival of his flocks; good business decision], like the garden of the LORD [reference to the garden of Eden (Isaiah 51:3); looked like Eden but situated next to Sodom; appeared beautiful but in proximity too spiritual danger], like the land of Egypt [a fertile, irrigated land], toward Zoar [a small village (Gen. 19:22-23); a fertile area].
+(This was before the LORD destroyed Sodom and Gomorrah [indicates that God’s judgment later changed the geography of the area; the choice looked good at the time but would end in disaster].)

 Note: What does Lot’s choice tell you about his character and the kind of man he was?